aws-samples/aws-kms-workshop/Section-1-Operating-with-AWS-KMS.md

 Working with CMKs that have been generated with your own key material is a bit different because you can schedule a key deletion but you can also delete key material on demand.
 Therefore, for deletion of key material, you can schedule a date and wait for the key material to expire or you delete it manually.

-If you may want to delete it **immediately**, you could issue a command like the one below to delete the key material you have imported, rendering the key unusable.
+If you want to delete it **immediately**, you could issue a command like the one below to delete the key material you have imported, rendering the key unusable.
 You should replace "your-key-id" with your corresponding KeyID or ARN.

 **The command below is for information purposes, don´t execute it as part of the workshop**.